Letitia09/dot-pattern-design/README.md

 # dot-pattern-design
 <p>
 Print of the String "Welcome".
 Matrix size must be N X M. ( N is an odd natural number, and M is 3 times N.). <br>The design should have 'WELCOME' written in the center.
-The design pattern should only use |, .and - characters.
+The design pattern should only use . character.
 </p>
 <p> Input 1</p>
 <pre>